 Some conditions affect men and women more due to the different gastric ecosystem.
-For example, Men tend to develop duodenol ulcers (lesions in the upper part of the small intestine) twice more than women.
+For example, Men tend to develop duodenal ulcers (lesions in the upper part of the small intestine) twice more than women.

 Women also tend to experience certain digestive issues more than men too.
-Conditions like Constipation, irritable bowel syndrome and inflammatory bowel disease are all more common in women than in men.
+Conditions like constipation, irritable bowel syndrome, and inflammatory bowel disease are all more common in women than in men.

 One of the main issues why women may be concerned with taking probiotics is during pregnancy.
 Although it’s generally said to be fine it would still be prudent to check with your physician.

 Best time to take probiotics